userapp-io/passport-userapp/README.md

 For an example using AngularJS as front-end, refer to the [AngularJS example](https://github.com/userapp-io/passport-userapp/tree/master/examples/angularjs).

+For an example with stateless sessions, refer to the [stateless-login example](https://github.com/userapp-io/passport-userapp/tree/master/examples/stateless-login).

 ## Related Modules

 - [userapp-nodejs](https://github.com/userapp-io/userapp-nodejs) — Node.js client for accessing the UserApp API